9-Month-Old Conjoined Twins Separated After Marathon Surgery At UC Davis Children’s Hospital

 “I will never see 3:28 on a clock again and not think of the moment that Abi and Mica became two separate babies,” said pediatric neurosurgeon Michael Edwards in a release.

-Abigail and Micaela are now resting separately at the UC Davis Pediatric Intensive Care Unit.
+Abigail and Micaela are now resting separately at the UC Davis Pediatric Intensive Care Unit and mom and dad getting used to holding their girls separately.
+It’s a feeling they’ve never felt until now.

+“When I put Mica yesterday asleep it was, it was something different,” said father Anatoliy Bachinskiy.

+A miracle right before the holidays.
+A blessing the Bachinskiy family holds close to their heart.